-What does this text teach us?
-What we learn is that God does not live in the spectacular events of nature, but in the silence of his word.
+As you can see, Brothers and Sisters, God does not live in the spectacular events of nature, but in the silence of his word.
 That is why this text is often used to highlight the importance of contemplation and silence as the appropriate attitudes that allow us the encountering with God in prayer.

-Of course, prayer can have many aspects and recover various forms.
+Prayer can have many aspects and recover various forms.
 But, they all mean that we put ourselves in the presence of the Lord.
-As such, prayer requires a certain amount of stillness, quiet and peace.
+Prayer requires a certain amount of stillness, quiet and peace.
 In silence and reverence, we lift up our hearts to the Lord in prayer.

-If so, each Christian must find a room in his/her heart for silence.
-We might be involved in many hectic activities like parenting, childrearing, or working at our jobs, but no matter what we do, there should be certain stillness at the center of our lives.
-When at the end of a hectic day, we can come to the Lord in silence and prayer, we refuel ourselves and are invigorated to face a new day with strength.
+Each one of us must get out of noise and create a quiet room in his heart for the conversation with our Lord.
+We might be involved in hectic activities like parenting, childrearing, or working at our jobs, but no matter what we do, there should be certain stillness at the center of our lives.
+When at the end of a hectic day, we can come to the Lord in silence and prayer, we refuel ourselves and are invigorated to face a new day with strength and God's guidance.
+When at the beginning of the day, we put our activities in the hands of the Lord, we are assured of his accompanying presence.
+When we are always running in doing things, we run the risk of burnt out and exhaustion.